 It is like the water way of the Tao, it is has no more substance than an imagined cloud, and yet it is more powerful than rock, or steel, unbreakable.
 It is trustworthy, for the patient.
 But these enthusiasms are for you to discover, not for me to say, or sell.

-I believe: Logic, math and 1=1 are not functions of time; they are true before and after now, before and after any now, before the now of the first beginning at the big bang and after now of the final end in the universal maximum-entropy dissolution.
+I believe: Logic, math and 1=1 are not functions of time; they are true before and after now, before and after any now, before the now of the first beginning at the big bang and after the now of the final end in the universal maximum-entropy dissolution.
 Before and after the origin of life, and irrespective of any mind that knows it or doesn't know it.
-Describe some process today, with truth, irrespective whether an instance of it occurred yesterday, today, or tomorrow your description IS, WAS, WILL BE true; define something today, your definition applies outside time, to things your eyes do see or will see but also to things in the past you can never see again.
+Describe some process today, with truth, irrespective whether an instance of it occurred yesterday, today, or tomorrow your description IS, WAS, WILL BE true -- for all time.
+Define something today, your definition applies outside time, to things your eyes do see, or will see, but also to things in the past you can never see again.
 Tautology is automatically true; and truth is outside of time.

 As an example, consider logical possibility in the case of repeated evolution into an unoccupied niche, as in the Galapagos finches, or post-dinosaur-apocalypse predation, etc. You have a species B that evolves to fill a niche which was previously or elsewhere filled by another species A. Now, did the evolutionary niche exist before B evolved to fill it?
 Obviously Yes, because A had filled it before or elsewhere, so of course it existed, as a possibility.
 Well then did that niche exist before A filled the niche?
 Well there is nothing different between A filling it and B filling it, so if it existed before B filled it it must also have existed before A filled it.
 Therefore evolutionary niches exist, let's say in possibility, or in logic, BEFORE they are occupied.